What is the CIF Incoterm?

 However, there are also some disadvantages to using the CIF Incoterm.
 One of the main disadvantages is that the seller has a limited obligation to insure the goods and the insurance coverage may not be sufficient to cover the full value of the goods in case of loss or damage.
 In addition, the buyer may have limited control over the choice of carrier and the quality of transportation services used.

-Zo you need support to make the right decision or would like more information?
+Looking for support to make the right decision or want more information?

 If so, please contact us.
-One of our specialists will be happy to assist you further.
+One of our specialists will be happy to help you further.

-Frequently asked questions about the CIF Incoterm:
+Frequently asked questions about the CIF Incoterm

 What are the seller's key responsibilities under CIF?